Kubernetes Policy Action Configuration Reference Guide

 3rd Party Client Tool - Lens screen

-When using 3rd-party client tools, you can monitor status within the permitted resource scope.
+When using 3rd Party Client Tools, you can monitor the status within the scope of permitted resources.

-- In the screen above, only resources for which you have permissions are displayed.
+- In the screen above, resources are displayed only for the resources you have permissions for.

-- So if you only have permission for
+- So if you only have permissions for

-pods, only the graph forpodsis shown, and ifpodsare filtered so you can only view some, only some are displayed. - Other resources work the same way.
+pods, only the graph forpodsis shown, and ifpodsare filtered so that only some are visible, only those are displayed. - Other resources work the same way.

 - Recommended spec